 Writing an op-ed piece is a way for experts and scholars to share their position on current affairs and timely issues with thousands of readers.
-One of the primary goals of the Office of University Communications is to showcase our experts by expanding the University’s reach across the state and throughout the nation.
+One of the primary goals of the Office of Strategic Communication is to showcase our experts by expanding the University’s reach across the state and throughout the nation.
 This presentation of our experts can ultimately benefit departments, colleges and the University as a whole.

 A properly written and well-developed op-ed has the potential to shape public opinion and, in fitting with the public affairs mission of Missouri State University, should serve to advance public discussion.

-University communications can provide editorial resources to help fashion, edit and place an op-ed piece in the proper market.
+Strategic communication can provide editorial resources to help fashion, edit and place an op-ed piece in the proper market.

 Op-Ed writing tips

 - Submissions should be between 600-700 words.